mongodb-developer/workshop/03-Load-Sample-Data/README.md

 ## Load Sample Datasets

-MongoDB Atlas comes complete with sample datasets that can be loaded into your cluster right from the web administrative interface.
+MongoDB Atlas comes complete with sample datasets that can be loaded into your cluster right from the web administrative interface (click on the `...` button against your Atlas cluster.

 ![Sample Datasets](../images/05-sample-datasets.png "Sample Datasets")